Glow discharge: Depth analysis

 Both bulk and depth analysis of solids may be performed with glow discharge.
 Bulk analysis assumes that the sample is fairly homogeneous and averages the emission or mass spectrometric signal over time.
 Depth analysis relies on tracking the signal in time, therefore, is the same as tracking the elemental composition in depth.

 Depth analysis requires greater control over operational parameters.
-For example, conditions (current, potential, pressure) need to be adjusted so that the crater produced by sputtering is flat bottom (that is, so that the depth analyzed over the crater area is uniform).
+For example, conditions (current, potential, pressure) need to be adjusted so that the crater produced by sputtering is flat-bottomed (that is, so that the depth analyzed over the crater area is uniform).
 In bulk measurement, a rough or rounded crater bottom would not adversely impact analysis.
 Under the best conditions, depth resolution in the single nanometer range has been achieved (in fact, within-molecule resolution has been demonstrated).

-The chemistry of ions and neutrals in vacuum is called gas phase ion chemistry and is part of the analytical study that includes glow discharge.
+The chemistry of ions and neutrals in vacuum is called gas-phase ion chemistry and is part of the analytical study that includes glow discharge.